-Eight (8) laptop computers are budgeted for FFY23.
+Six (6) laptop computers are budgeted for FFY24.
 The estimate is based on a quote by vendor.
 Laptops are currently replaced every 5 years to provide a more stable and reliable technology base for operation and security on the State's enterprise network.
 This has changed from a prior 4 year replacement cycle.
 Upgrading devices is more expensive for a multitude of reasons including replacing multiple system components to achieve the intended performance, incompatabilities between systems and a decrease in value.
 Upgrading also increases the complexity of current installed hardwares, thus the cost of repairing equipment surpasses the cost and value of replacement.
-This is guidance provided in the Nevada State Budget Manual.
-The new equipment schedule will be updated for the future using 5 year replacement cycles beginning FFY22.
-Laptops are used by staff in support of commercial operations.
-In addition, laptops were instrumental for teleworking type operations in response to the COVID-19 pandemic.
-NTC has transitioned to the LMS system for all NAS commercial vehicle related training courses.
-Therefore, laptops are needed for students who are not otherwise assigned a laptop or tablet.
-Laptops are also used for personnel traveling for conferences and trainings so data and servers can be accessed.